UniExeterRSE/intro-to-python/_episodes/01_motivation.md

 In this lesson, we will discuss:

+- Who you are, and why you signed up for this course
 - Why you should learn to code
-- Who you are, and why you signed up for this course
 - Why Python is great!

-- What Python is used for, in research and beyond
-- Some examples of Python projects
+## Who are you?

+As we begin, and ensure that everyone has a working Python installation, feel free to write in the Teams chat which Department you are from, and any reasons you signed up for this course!

 ## Why learn to code?